Care of the Actively Dying at Time of Death and After Death

 1.0 Contact Hour

-In order to complete this online activity and obtain CE/CME credit, participants must view the course in its entirety, correctly answer all case studies and quiz/test questions (as appropriate) and complete the evaluation.
+In order to complete this online activity, participants must view the course in its entirety, correctly answer all case studies and quiz/test questions (as appropriate) and complete the evaluation.
 You will have access to the course for 90 days from the date of purchase.

 This activity is being provided through NHPCO’s collaboration with Empath Health.